1. Home

 Risk Management

-We have placed the Risk Management Department in the Global HQ which reports to CLO (Chief Legal Officer), and RMO(Risk Management Officer) in each regional headquarters to centrally manage related information.
-The Global Risk Management & Compliance Committee, composed of Executive Officers/Regional CEOs and chaired by the CEO, meets on a regular basis to discuss risks and countermeasures.
+We manage risk-related information centrally through establishing the Risk Management Department at the Company’s global headquarters, which reports into the Chief Legal Officer (CLO), and assigning a Risk Management Officer (RMO) in each regional headquarters to ensure implementation of risk countermeasures across the Group.
+The Global Risk Management & Compliance Committee, chaired by the Global CEO and composed of Executive Officers/Regional CEOs, meets on a regular basis to discuss risks and countermeasures.
 In addition to this, we have identified “risk owners” for each risk category to clarify responsibility for countermeasures.
-Moreover, we have implemented a transparent monitoring and communicative framework within the Global Risk Management & Compliance Committee and the Board of Directors to regularly discuss and assess our progress in addressing these risks.
+Moreover, we have implemented a transparent monitoring and communicative framework within members of the above-mentioned Committee and Directors to regularly discuss and assess our progress in addressing these risks.

 Company-wide Material Risk Assessment Result

-In 2022, material risks were identified through a holistic approach combining multiple and comprehensive methods.
-Specifically, the HQ Risk Management Department interviewed HQ Executive Officers, Regional CEOs, and External Directors for their view on Group risks.
-Regional risk assessments and input from relevant functions were also taken into consideration as the HQ Risk Management Department identified material risks affecting the key areas of our medium-term strategy, SHIFT 2025 and Beyond, with input from external advisors.
+In fiscal year 2023, material risks were identified through a holistic approach combining multiple and comprehensive methods.
+Specifically, the HQ Risk Management Department interviewed and discussed with HQ Executive Officers, Regional CEOs, and Directors for their view on Group risks.
+Regional risk assessments and input from relevant functions, as well as insight from external advisors, were also taken into consideration.
+As a result, the Risk Management Department identified material risks affecting the key areas of our medium-term strategy, SHIFT 2025 and Beyond.

-As shown in Table 1 below, the identified material risks were evaluated with the three measurements of “Impact on business,” “Likelihood,” and “Vulnerability,” followed by confirmation of prioritization and countermeasures through the above committee meetings and other individual meetings.
+As shown in Table 1 below, the identified material risks were evaluated with the three metrics: “Impact on business,” “Likelihood,” and “Vulnerability.”
+Subsequently, prioritization and countermeasures were confirmed through the above aforementioned committee meetings and additional individual meetings.
+Reflecting our corporate policies, personal health (and safety), company assets, business continuity, and impacts to our company reputation are also considered as critical point of views.

 Table 1 <Risk evaluation methodology>